MarkTiffan/MarksMovies/README.md

 This page consists of a simple listing of all the movies in the catalog (excluding TV Shows).
 The list supports drag and drop for re-ordering according to personal preference.
 When you are done ranking movies you can **Save** the rank values to the database.
 ### Export page
 This page currently supports exporting the list of movies from the catalog to Excel or to Json.
+## Swagger
+This is an auto-generated Swagger page for testing the API endpoints for this application.